Boys' love

-Concepts and themes associated with yaoi include androgynous men known as bishōnen; diminished female characters; narratives that emphasize homosociality and de-emphasize socio-cultural homophobia; and depictions of rape.
-A defining characteristic of yaoi is the practice of pairing characters in relationships according to the roles of seme, the sexual top or active pursuer, and uke, the sexual bottom or passive pursued.
-Yaoi has a robust global presence, having spread since the 1990s through international licensing and distribution, as well as through unlicensed circulation of works by yaoi fans online.
-Yaoi works, culture, and fandom have been studied and discussed by scholars and journalists worldwide.
+Concepts and themes associated with BL include androgynous men known as bishōnen; diminished female characters; narratives that emphasize homosociality and de-emphasize sociocultural homophobia; and depictions of rape.
+A defining characteristic of BL is the practice of pairing characters in relationships according to the roles of seme, the sexual top or active pursuer, and uke, the sexual bottom or passive pursued.
+BL has a robust global presence, having spread since the 1990s through international licensing and distribution, as well as through unlicensed circulation of works by BL fans online.
+BL works, culture, and fandom have been studied and discussed by scholars and journalists worldwide.

 Etymology and terminology

-Multiple terms exist to describe Japanese and Japanese-influenced male-male romance fiction as a genre.
-In a 2015 survey of professional Japanese male-male romance fiction writers by Kazuko Suzuki, five primary subgenres were identified:
+Multiple terms exist to describe Japanese and Japanese-influenced male–male romance fiction as a genre.
+In a 2015 survey of professional Japanese male–male romance fiction writers by Kazuko Suzuki, five primary subgenres were identified: